-34.15 A maximum of two minutes before the start of any practice session or qualifying session, cars may be allowed to drive from their allocated working area to queue in the fast lane.
-Cars may only leave their working area to queue after an instruction of 'FAST LANE OPEN' has been given on the timing monitors and/or the Team radio.
+34.15 A maximum of two minutes before the start of any practice session or qualifying session, teams will be given the instruction of FAST LANE OPEN, at this time, cars may be allowed to drive from their allocated working area to queue in the fast lane.
+Cars may only leave their working area to queue in garage order and after an instruction of 'FAST LANE OPEN' has been given on the timing monitors and/or race management channel RMC.
 Should it not be possible to give this instruction, cars should not move until the light at pit lane exit is green.
+Once the pit lane exit is green, cars may be allowed to drive from their allocated working area.